 One may hence define an effective potential term defined as

-Existence of circular orbits at any arbitrary radius $r$ in the equatorial plane demands that $V_{\text{eff}}\left( r\right) =0$ and $dV_{\text{eff} }/dr=0$.
+Existence of circular orbits at any arbitrary radius $r$ in the equatorial plane demands that $V_{\textmd{ {eff}}}(r)=0$ and $dV_{\textmd{ {eff}}}/dr=0$.
 These conditions allow us to write the kinematic parameters as

 where, throughout the paper, $X_{,r}\equiv dX/dr$.
-Stability of orbits depends on the signs of $d^{2}V_{\text{eff}}/dr^{2}$, while the condition $d^{2}V_{\text{eff}}/dr^{2}=0$ gives the inflection point or \textit{marginally stable} (ms) orbit or innermost stable circular orbit (ISCO) at $r=r_{\text{ms}}$.
-The thin disk is assumed to have an inner edge defined by the marginally stable circular radius $r_{\text{ms}}$, while the orbits at higher radii than $r=r_{\text{ms}}$ are Keplerian.
-The generic Eqs.(7-19) are valid for any generic rotating spacetime that will be explicitly calculated in what follows.
+Stability of orbits depends on the signs of $d^{2}V_{\textmd{ {eff}}}/dr^{2}$, while the condition $d^{2}V_{\textmd{ {eff}}}/dr^{2}=0$ gives the inflection point or \textit{marginally stable} (ms) orbit or innermost stable circular orbit (ISCO) at $r=r_{\textmd{ {ms}}}$.
+The thin disk is assumed to have an inner edge defined by the marginally stable circular radius $r_{\textmd{ {ms}}}$, while the orbits at higher radii than $r=r_{\textmd{ {ms}}}$ are Keplerian.
+Note that marginally stable circular orbits play a crucial role when an accreting BH is surrounded, e.g., by quintessence matter \cite{Izmailov:2019,Hussain:2016}.
+The generic Eqs.(7-19) are valid for any rotating spacetime that will be explicitly calculated in what follows.